owickstrom/gi-gtk-declarative/README.md

 # gi-gtk-declarative

-*Purely functional and declarative GTK+ programming in Haskell.*
+*Declarative GTK+ programming in Haskell.*

 ## Motivation & Goal

 Using declarative markup to construct user interfaces, in a purely functional fashion, is a great joy.
-Instead of imperative building up stateful objects in `IO`, you construct a regular data structure describing the user interface to render.
+Instead of imperatively building up stateful objects in `IO`, you construct a regular data structure describing the user interface to render.

 In web development, declarative user interfaces are supported not only